magento/devdocs/src/extensions/amazon-sales/release-notes/index.md

 -  {:.fix}<!--CHAN-4326-->Corrected an issue causing order import errors associated with third-party extensions that use Magento shipping methods to create orders.

+-  {:.fix}<!--CHAN-4357-->Corrected an issue causing errors when running cron synchronization.
+A lock has been added on the CLI command that will prevent two cron jobs from synchronizing at the same time.

 ### v4.0.0

-Amazon Sales Channel 4.0.0 is compatible with version 2.3.x of {{site.data.var.ce}}, {{site.data.var.ee}}, and {{site.data.var.ece}}.
+Amazon Sales Channel 4.0.0 is compatible with versions 2.3.0, 2.3.1, 2.3.2, 2.3.3, and 2.3.4 of {{site.data.var.ce}}, {{site.data.var.ee}}, and {{site.data.var.ece}}.
 This version of Amazon Sales Channel includes many user-interface upgrades, along with minor bug fixes.

+{:.bs-callout .bs-callout-warning}
+Amazon Sales Channel 4.0.0 is not supported with Magento 2.3.5.
+For support with Magento 2.3.5, upgrade to Amazon Sales Channel 4.1.0.

 -  {:.new}Introduced a new [Amazon Sales Channel](https://docs.magento.com/m2/ee/user_guide/sales-channels/asc/amazon-sales-channel-home.html) home page with improved "card view" for your store information.